-The rise of smart phones, apps and mobile internet access has made the mobile phone a key battleground in the fight for new business and customers' attention.
+Thanks to smartphones, apps and mobile internet access, the mobile phone is now a key battleground in the fight for new business and customers' attention.

-Although the pace of technological change gives you the chance to try innovative techniques and ideas, there are still opportunities for more traditional kinds of mobile marketing, like text message campaigns.
+Although the pace of technological change gives you the chance to try innovative techniques and ideas, there are still opportunities for more traditional kinds of mobile marketing, like text message campaigns and WhatsApp marketing.

 One of the main attractions of mobile marketing is that mobile phones are almost always switched on and people usually have them to hand.
-That means text messages (also called SMSs, for 'short messaging service') are usually read.
+That means that text messages (or SMSs) are usually read.

 Mobile internet is growing fast

 What's more, the mobile phone has become the first place that people turn in all kinds of situations: to check for directions or to look up the price of a product, for example - indeed, to find any information online.
 Because people use their phones in these ways, your business can benefit hugely from intelligent mobile marketing.